ElectronicToast/electronictoast.github.io/projects.md

 ---
 layout: page
 title: Projects
-subtitle: How I spend free time
+subtitle: How I ~~wasted~~ spend free time
 ---

-This is a collection of personal projects that I have ~~wasted~~ spent my free time on.
+This is a collection of personal projects that I have created.

 ---